Click here to book online

 or click here to book online

 The camera can be a powerful tool for both central heating and plumbing engineers, detecting water leakage from hidden pipes located under floors.

 It will help in locating the pipe routes without the need to remove or dig up any form of flooring,

 Like tiles and hardwood flooring.

-The best advise would be to look at the middle priced range of camera.
+The best advice would be to look at the middle priced range of the camera.
 It will give better image quality and image storage, as well locating water leakage under floors.